ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-11-2.md

-Chapter 11: Nurturing a Passion for Lifelong Learning: Techniques for Cultivating and Sustaining a Passion for Learning
+Techniques for Cultivating and Sustaining a Passion for Learning
 =======================================================================================================================

 Nurturing and sustaining a passion for lifelong learning is an ongoing process.
 It requires dedication, effort, and a commitment to ongoing growth and development.
 In this chapter, we will explore techniques for cultivating and sustaining a passion for learning.